EthanQY/EthanQY.github.io/blogs.md

 ## Notes
 ### State Estimation
-> This is a conclusion of my undergraduate research project.
-This subsection will not be updating any more unless mistakes are found.
+> This subsection summarizes my undergraduate research project and will only be updated if mistakes are found.

 1. [Brief Introduction to Kalman Filter & Matlab Sim](https://zhuanlan.zhihu.com/p/721667468)
 2. [Brief Introduction to Set-membership Estimation Theories]()